galsci/pysm/docs/websky.rst

 Thermal SZ Effect
 -----------------

-Provided is a map of the Compton-y parameter and is based on Battaglia et al. (2012) pressure profiles, and can be found at `/project/projectdirs/cmb/pysm-data/websky/0.4/tsz_8192_hp.fits`.
+Provided is a map of the Compton-y parameter and is based on Battaglia et al. (2012) pressure profiles, it is available at $N_{side}=8192$ , and can be found [in the Websky 0.4 folder at NERSC](https://portal.nersc.gov/project/cmb/pysm-data/websky/0.4/).

 Kinetic SZ Effect
 -----------------

 Provided is a map of the temperature fluctuation due to line of sight peculiar velocities of electrons along the line of sight.
 Electrons are assumed to follow a Navarro Frenk and White (NFW) profile interior to halos and second order Lagrangian Perturbation Theory (LPT) outside.
-The ksz map can be found at `/project/projectdirs/cmb/pysm-data/websky/0.4/tsz.fits`
+The ksz map at $N_{side}=4096$ can be found [in the Websky 0.4 folder at NERSC](https://portal.nersc.gov/project/cmb/pysm-data/websky/0.4/).

 Lensing Convergence
 -------------------